 We provide supportive information to citizens who then invite friends and family to discuss a certain topic among themselves, in a private and familiar setting.
 These private conversations take place in different countries across the EU.
 After these conversations took place, we collect the results, analyze them and prepare a short report.
 This report will be handed over to politicians, who respond to the report and the questions to be discussed.

-This way, we make citizen participation fun and we create a dialogue between citizens and politicians across European borders.
-Creating the link to decision-makers in Brussels, people feel involved in EU-politics and politicians get informed about citizens’ interests.
-Lastly European HomeParliaments are a tool for a transnational dialogue.
-Participants will be confronted with the reactions of politicians in different countries and thus learn about different perspectives.
+This way, we make citizen participation fun and we create a dialogue between citizens and politicians.
+This happens across European borders.
+Creating the link to decision-makers in Brussels lets citizens feel involved in EU politics and politicians get informed about citizens’ interests.
+On top of that, European HomeParliaments are a tool for a transnational dialogue.
+A European HomeParliament can take place across countries, via video conference.
+Beyond that, Participants will be confronted with the reactions of politicians in different countries and thus learn about different perspectives.

 Find more information here: https://homeparliaments.eu/en/